Shabbat at PSJC

 Children and Youth Shabbat Services

-We have a variety of services and programs for children and families.
+We have a variety of services and programs for children and families; please check the Events page only some of these services are available during Covid.

-Kabbalat Shabbat Kulanu, our wiggle-friendly, family-friendly, shush-free, service that is accessible for all ages takes place on several Friday nights throughout the year (check calendar for dates).
+Kabbalat Shabbat Kulanu, our wiggle-friendly, family-friendly, shush-free, service that is accessible for all ages takes place on several Friday nights throughout the year.
 Kulanu means "all together," so join us for our brand new, all-ages, musical service will meet once a month on Shabbat mornings during the school year and approximately eight times a year on Friday evenings.
-Abe and Aileen lead an inclusive Shabbat service that will get you on your feet and in the Shabbat spirit.
+Aibe and Aileen lead an inclusive Shabbat service that will get you on your feet and in the Shabbat spirit.
 Friday night services will be followed by a dinner (check website for updated information each month on whether this is a potluck or catered meal).

 Every Shabbat morning during the school year we include: